Looking for the cheapest way to invest in Canada? Then you must take a look at discount brokers.

 - You value excellent customer service

 You can check out my detailed Questrade review to learn more about the discount broker.

 Interactive Brokers Canada is part of a well-established and long-standing brokerage firm with an excellent international reputation, but Questrade is the clear winner for Canadian investors.

-Questrade offers a more straightforward user experience, lower trading fees, zero annual fees, and lower inactivity fees that you can easily waive off.
-You get to control your investments and practice as a self-directed investor, but with the support from substantial data to help you make better financial decisions.
+Questrade offers a more straightforward user experience, lower trading fees, and zero annual fees.
+You get to control your investments and practice as a self-directed investor, but with support from substantial data to help you make better financial decisions.